 Q2 2025:

-As per the polyvinylidene chloride (PVDC) price index, in North America, the market was in a balanced state during the first quarter of 2025.
+In North America, the market was in a balanced state.
 Due to high refinery operating rates, major producing regions such as the Midwest and Gulf Coast reported steady output.
 However, seasonal variations, especially unfavorable winter conditions, created intermittent logistical challenges.
 The agricultural chemical segment's demand remained stable, and despite concerns about potential tariff effects, there were no significant price changes.
 There was little price fluctuation throughout the quarter, and the regional market remained stable in terms of supply and demand dynamics.

 Specific polyvinylidene chloride (PVDC) historical data within the United States and Canada can also be provided.